Information for people considered at higher risk of severe disease from COVID-19, and their whānau.

 You can work with your doctor, specialist or other treating health professional if you need help understanding your level of risk and how best to stay healthy.

 The best way to protect people more vulnerable to getting more seriously ill with COVID-19 is to get vaccinated and boosted.
-New Zealand has a very high rate of vaccination, especially amongst people with underlying health conditions, in aged residential care and older people.

 Read more about COVID-19 vaccines